^

 17 May 2024, 08:16

-In a new study, researchers examined whether lonely people are prone to problems such as depression and psychosis.
+In a new study, researchers looked at whether lonely people are more likely to develop problems like depression and psychosis.
 Based on medication use, the correlation is clear.

-“We found a link between loneliness and several mental health problems,” says Associate Professor Ruben Rodriguez-Cano from the Department of Psychology at the Norwegian University of Science and Technology (NTNU). p>
+"We found a link between loneliness and several mental health problems," says Associate Professor Ruben Rodrigues-Cano from the Department of Psychology at the Norwegian University of Science and Technology (NTNU).

 "The risk that a lonely person will also suffer from mental health problems is higher than that of people who do not feel lonely."